Right to Know Law

 C. Reasonable and Necessarily Incurred Costs

-As expressly provided by 65 P.S. §67.1307(g), Revenue has the authority to charge requesters reasonable fees for necessarily incurred costs.
-Revenue will determine and charge such fees on a case by case basis.
+As expressly provided by 65 P.S. §67.1307(g), the Agency has the authority to charge requesters reasonable fees for necessarily incurred costs.
+The Agency will determine and charge such fees on a case by case basis.

 No charge shall be made for agency or legal review of the record to see whether the requested records are public records that are subject to production.

-If the estimated fees that are required to fulfill the RTKL request exceed $100, it will be necessary for the requester to pay the estimated amount in advance, either by certified check or by ordinary check, which must first have cleared to be considered received by Revenue.
-The demand for prepayment may specify a reasonable period of time in which the requester must make such prepayment.
-If the requester fails to make prepayment within the specified time, Revenue is not is not required to produce the records requested.
+If the estimated fees that are required to fulfill the RTKL request exceed $100, the requester must pay the estimated amount in advance, either by certified check or by ordinary check, which must first have cleared to be considered received by the Agency.
+The demand for prepayment will specify a reasonable period of time in which the requester must make such prepayment.
+Failure to make to estimated payment by the date required by the Agency in its interim response will result in the request being deemed withdrawn.

 All applicable fees must be paid in order to receive access to the record requested.
 65 P.S. §67.901.
-Any requester who has unpaid amounts outstanding to Revenue or to any agency under the Governor’s jurisdiction, in relation to RTKL request where production was made by any such agency, will not be granted access to records under other RTKL requests until such prior amounts due have been paid in full.
+Any requester who has unpaid amounts outstanding to the Agency or to any agency under the Governor’s jurisdiction, in relation to RTKL requests where production was made by any such agency, will not be granted access to records under other RTKL requests until such prior amounts due have been paid in full.

 When an estimated fee was not required to be paid because the estimate was $100 or less, but actual fees are over $100 or where the fee was under $100, an agency has the discretion to produce the records and invoice for the amount due or to require payment prior to production.